Cambodia: Abusive “war on drugs”, rife with torture and corruption, must be overhauled

 All detention facilities are at high risk of major outbreaks of COVID-19, and many detainees have pre-existing conditions such as HIV and tuberculosis that put them at increased risk.
 Long, a former CC1 inmate, told Amnesty International: “If one person got a respiratory infection, within a few days everyone in the cell got it.
 It was a breeding ground for illness.”

-Exclusive video footage from inside a Cambodian prison, published by Amnesty International last month, showed extreme overcrowding and inhumane conditions of detention.
-In response, a spokesman for the prisons department conceded that “every day is like a ticking time bomb” for a COVID-19 outbreak in detention facilities.
+Exclusive video from inside a Cambodian prison, published by Amnesty International last month, showed extreme overcrowding and inhumane conditions of detention.
+In response, a spokesman for the prisons department that “every day is like a ticking time bomb” for a COVID-19 outbreak in detention facilities.

 Yet, to date, the Cambodian authorities have failed to take any action to reduce the prison population, even as regional neighbours including Thailand, Myanmar and Indonesia have released tens of thousands of people in detention who are at risk, including people held on drug-related charges.